When you create a campaign, you also set a budget, which is the amount you're willing to spend on the campaign. But what amount is right for you?

 What it is: This is the estimated total amount you will spend on this ad group every month, given your keywords and your targeting and budget settings.

 Get more info: What if I reach my budget limit?

 |Estimated average position|

 What it is: Estimated average position is the location that ads are likely to appear on the search results page.
-Although it varies, positions 1-4 appear at the top of the search results page and positions 5-10 appear in other locations (for example, the sidebar).
+Although it varies, positions 1-4 appear at the top of the search results page and positions 5-10 appear in other locations (for example, the bottom or the sidebar).

 Why it's important: Ads that are on the first search results page tend to receive more clicks.